Goal of Distance Learning

 How do online courses work?

-Students “attend” online courses by accessing the Blackboard Learning Management System web site and completing assignments according to the class schedule and syllabus.
-Online learning is NOT a go-at-your-own pace situation.
+CTC recommends using either Google Chrome or Mozilla Firefox as your web browser when working in the Blackboard LMS.
+Students “attend” online courses by accessing the Blackboard Learning Management System website and completing assignments according to the class schedule and syllabus.
+Online learning is NOT a go-at-your-own-pace situation.
 There is a schedule involved.
 Also, some instructors/classes may use additional book publisher sites and content specific to their courses.
 Refer to your course syllabus for details concerning any required sites or technologies.
 To see if your home computer can support the applications used in online learning situations, visit the Blackboard Computer Needs page.

 Do I have to come to campus?